 How to Run a Multi‑Phase Study

-You can design a study into multiple phases (e.g., a 1‑week pre‑treatment phase, a treatment phase, and a 1‑week post‑treatment phase) by combining participant variables, criteria, and triggering logics.
+You can design a study with multiple phases (for example, a 1-week pre-treatment phase, a treatment phase, and a 1-week post-treatment phase) by combining participant variables, criteria, and triggering logics.
 This guide shows a simple setup you can reuse.

 The Situation